nowarp/nowarp.github.io/docs/detectors/CellBounds.md

-# CellOverflow
+# CellBounds
-A detector that identifies cell overflow problems.
+A detector that identifies cell overflow and underflow problems.

 ## Why is it bad?
-Cell overflow is an issue specific to the TON blockchain.
+Cell overflow and underflow are issues specific to the TON blockchain.
 TON stores data in cells, which are low-level data structures used for serialization and deserialization.

 The overflow issue occurs when the user attempts to store more data in a cell than it supports.
 The current limitation is 1023 bits and 4 references to other cells.
 When these limits are exceeded, the contract throws an error with the exit code `8` during the compute phase.

+The underflow issue occurs when the user attempts to get more data from a structure than it supports. cells.
+When it happens, the contract throws an error with the exit code `9` during the compute phase.

 ## Example
 ```tact